attilaz/horde3d-x/README.md

 horde3d-x
 =========
 Horde3D is a small open source 3D rendering engine.

+This branch is still WORK-IN-PROGRESS don't expect anything to work, and anything is subject to change!
-The goal of this project is to add new features to the original engine.
+The goal of this branch is to add GLES2 and D3D11 support with samples on multiple platforms (iOS, android, nacl, emscripten, win8, winrt,...).

 Copyright (C) 2006-2013 Nicolas Schulz and the Horde3D Team